BriHan-Tech/BriHan-Tech/README.md

 - 🏫 Studying CS at the University of British Columbia

-- 📜 Working as a Contractee Full-Stack Developer with Pouria Assadipour
+- 📜 Working as an Intern at PicCollage

-- 📝 Working as a Back-End Developer for XdHacks Mini

 - 🤼🏽‍♂️ Love Wrestling, boxing and kickboxing